-Coat Color: Solid black or white, golden, silver, smoke, bicolor, and Himalayan
+Coat Colors: Black, white, golden, silver, smoke, bicolor, and Himalayan

 |Tendency to Vocalize||Low|